Einsteinish/Einstein/README.md

 + djangoratings-vote : ip-address width = 64.
 Otherwise, we get the following error: Data truncated for column 'ip_address' at row 1
 + discus comment tool requires registration.
 + Upgraded to Django 1.8.7 on Jan.
-2, 2015 (2 fixes - 1.
+2, 2016 (2 fixes - 1.
 Import user after loading app, 2.
 NoReverseMatch for admin delete)
 + Added thumbnail field to resources (resources/models.py)
 + Bug fix for resource image upload by adding enctype="multipart/form-data" to templates/resources/resource_form.html
-+ The upload_to folder switched to MEDIA_ROOT/topics/%Y/%m/%d/ and MEDIA_ROOT/resources/%Y/%m/%d/ to resources/models.py to Topic and Resource classes.
++ The upload_to folder switched to MEDIA_ROOT/topics/%Y/%m/%d/ and MEDIA_ROOT/resources/%Y/%m/%d/ to resources/models.py to Topic and Resource classes on Jan.
+12, 2016.